dwyl/apprenticeship/README.md

 For now simply focus on the fact that you will be improving your personal effectiveness in a _systematic_ way.
-Tracking and managing your time/energy to ensure you are applying yourself and working on the tasks that actually move you toward your goal(s).
+You will be tracking and managing your time and energy to ensure you are applying yourself and working on the tasks that actually move you toward your goal(s).